Project-based Education: a Cross-curricular Solution to a Complex Problem

 Why is Community Service Learning a special type of project-based education?

-Community Service Learning (CSL) is a form of education where students apply the theory during a concrete social engagement, individually or in a group, within or outside the university walls (e.g., Industrial sciences students make a tool for a person with a disability).
+Community Service Learning (CSL) is a form of education where students apply the theory during a concrete social engagement, individually or in a group, within or outside the university walls (e.g., Engineering Technology students developing a tool for a person with a disability).
 This service is part of the course unit.

 This way, students are made aware of real needs within society.
 Knowledge sharing and reciprocity are therefore central.
 Not only does the student learn, but the organisation also benefits from the students’ assistance in their specific request.
 In addition, students are encouraged to reflect critically on their social contribution and their learning process.